farsider350/Blockchain/doc/build-osx.md

 Other commands:
 -------

-    ./src/genixd -daemon # Starts the genix daemon.
+    ./src/genixd -daemon # Starts the autx daemon.
-    ./src/genix-cli --help # Outputs a list of command-line options.
+    ./src/autx-cli --help # Outputs a list of command-line options.
-    ./src/genix-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/autx-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for genix development.
+You can use Qt Creator as an IDE, for autx development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.

 1. Make sure you installed everything through Homebrew mentioned above
 2. Do a proper ./configure --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "genix-qt" as project name, enter src/qt as location
+4. Enter "autx-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."